 - Filtering products by their attributes and prices

 GraphQL doesn’t want to get rid of the REST API but acts as a complement to it.
 It is an additional application layer that needs to be developed, but the plugin offers simple ways to adapt individual actions to your needs.
 As a result, it increases efficiency, and thanks to its flexibility, it is easier to use for the client and develop for the API developer.

-If you need any help with this integration do not hesitate to contact us!
+If you need help with this integration, do not hesitate to contact us!